BianoBonzoIII/Bop-It/README.md

 *For an n x n matrix, the worst-case execution time of our search method is O(n)*

 # Background
-The Mechanics of our the algorithm:
+The Mechanics of our algorithm:
 1) start in the bottom left corner of the matrix
 2) if the value at that index is larger than the target, move up a row
 3) Otherwise, move right across the column